njwatson32/rt-expiration/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# OAuth 2.0 Refresh Token and Consent Expiration
+# OAuth 2.0 Refresh Token and Authorization Expiration

-This is the working area for the individual Internet-Draft, "OAuth 2.0 Refresh Token and Consent Expiration".
+This is the working area for the individual Internet-Draft, "OAuth 2.0 Refresh Token and Authorization Expiration".

 * [Editor's Copy](https://njwatson32.github.io/rt-expiration/#go.draft-watson-oauth-refresh-token-expiration.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-watson-oauth-refresh-token-expiration)